preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/business-profiles/index.rst

 .. image:: business-profile-app-root-route-v7.png

-The Root Route can only be assigned once, for a business profile's workspace or for an app.
+The Root Route can only be assigned once in the tenant, for a business profile's workspace or for an app.
+To "move" the root route to another business profile or app, first deselect the option here and then reassign the root route.

 Create a new Business Profile
 *******************************